Find UNKNOWN_MEASURE.

 \blue{UNKNOWN_ANGLE} \approx \blue{POSSIBLE_SOLUTION^\circ}

-is obtuse, it can't be POSSIBLE_SOLUTION^\circ
+Since m\angle UNKNOWN_ANGLE is obtuse, it can't be POSSIBLE_SOLUTION^\circ.

-using the fact that \sin(\theta) = \sin(180^\circ - \theta)
+We can find m\angle UNKNOWN_ANGLE using the fact that \sin(\theta) = \sin(180^\circ - \theta).

 \qquad